Great Tibet Tour Logo GREAT TIBET TOUR ®

 Xi'an-Lhasa

-A train trip from the ancient capital Xian to the holy city Lhasa to appreciate Chinese history and Tibetan culture.
+A train trip from the ancient capital Xian to the holy city of Lhasa to appreciate Chinese history and Tibetan culture.

 Ask a Quick Question Below?